 This work was funded by the Commonwealth of Kentucky.

 Martinelli, Michela; Jacobs, Gary; Graham, Uschi M.; and Davis, Burtron H., "Methanol Steam Reforming: Na Doping of Pt/YSZ Provides Fine Tuning of Selectivity" (2017).
-Center for Applied Energy Research Faculty Publications.
+Center for Applied Energy Research Faculty and Staff Publications.
 10.